15 Kids Apps for Learning Disabilities

 We’re guest posting about wonderful apps for learning for kids who struggle with learning challenges on Sunshine and Hurricanes.

-I can’t tell you how many times I hear the frustrations of parents who tell me “It’s like my child doesn’t hear me.
+So many frustrated parents say, “It’s like my child doesn’t hear me.
 They constantly say ‘huh?’ or ‘what?'”
-Or, I find parents are worried about their child’s attention and focus in class, their communication skills, self-confidence, retention of information, and now sensory issues that are causing kids to be sensitive to light, sound, textures and taste.
+Or, parents are worried about their child’s attention and focus in class, their communication skills, self-confidence, retention of information, and now sensory issues that are causing kids to be sensitive to light, sound, textures and taste.
 All of these concerns are leading to learning challenges in the classroom.
 For those who may have an official diagnosis of ADHD, Autism, Dyslexia or Sensory Processing Disorders, it can be especially difficult for parents to find the right tools to help their child at home and at school.

 What’s great about all the recent advancements in technology is that we now have amazing apps for learning to help children with challenges that were not available when my kids were young.
 And, not only are they helpful for parents, but kids today think the iPad or Android are a “cool techy devices” that everyone wants so those children that need help aren’t labeled or thought of as “different.”
 This can be a huge boost to your child’s self-esteem because all their friends have a device where they play games and use apps for learning.
 No one knows the difference, but you!